 Let’s get started.

 - Step 2: Form the meat into burger patties.
 Using your hands, gently form the meat mixture into six 6-ounce patties.
 Don’t over-work the meat, you want them to be just firm enough to hold together.
 We like ⅓ pound burgers, so due to the extra ingredients, each burger will weigh just over 6 ounces.
-I used a kitchen scale to weigh each chunk of meat before forming into patties.
+Use a kitchen scale to weigh each chunk of meat before forming into patties.
 Cover the patties with plastic wrap and let them rest in the refrigerator for 2 hours or even over-night.

-Toppings for Blue Cheese Burgers
+Toppings for Blue Cheese Cheeseburgers

 These blue cheese burgers are so full of flavor it really doesn’t need much in the way of toppings, but here are some suggestions if you’re looking to jazz things up.

 - Onions: Thin sliced rings of sweet onions or red onions work well here.
-And if you’re looking for some tangy spice, top these burgers with Pickled Red Onions.

 - Greens: Curly green leaf lettuce always makes a nice show on any burger, but don’t forget about peppery arugula for a different flavor profile.
+Place either on the bottom bun before adding the patty.

 - Tomatoes: When in season, a slice of sweet fresh tomato is always a treat.